Why Governments Should Use The Balanced Scorecard

 - Business Process

-The balanced scorecard helps governments align outputs to outcomes and to strategy.
+The balanced scorecard helps governments align outputs to outcomes and national objectives.
 This enables governments to select and test outcome measurements.

-Businesses operate fewer “lines of business” than governments.
-“Challenges for government performance management include:
+Businesses operate fewer “lines of business” than governments which creates issues of both scope and scale and makes whole-of-government performance management difficult:

 - Scope: Budgets must be tied to performance because governments run commitment accounting

 - Scale: Cascading complex objectives through MDAs and divisions to individual public servants is complex because there are so many staff members

 Departmental and program related performance can also be challenging which can create information overload – there are simply too many possible measures.